-The LEADER program is a highly interactive 3-day course that includes lectures, small group discussions, group exercises, and personal reflection.
+The LEADER program is a highly interactive 3-part course that includes lectures, small group discussions, group exercises, and personal reflection.
 Much of the course content is delivered by leadership experts from outside of Duke.
 These instructors have extensive experience working within academics and have received high marks from past program participants.
 The bios below are for the core group of course instructors.
 Participants will also have the opportunity to interact with senior faculty researchers from within the Duke community.